GUOXL9819/TGM/README.md

 ## Data Output
 - **Thermal Discharge Impact Area** (PNG)

+## Note
+Currently, we have only uploaded the MATLAB version of the program for calculating background temperature and temperature rise area using the Temperature Gradient Method, provided for reference.
+In the future, we will also add the water surface temperature calculation program and the Python version of the program.
+We apologize for any inconvenience this may cause.

 ## Contact
 For more information, please contact the author at: **gxinglong0222@163.com**